 Start by going FSC Certified with your outer packaging

 The first step, albeit baby step, in the right direction is incorporating FSC certified cardboard or paper into your product packaging.
-With the majority of beauty products coming encased in some sort of outer packaging (usually a form of cardboard) and often accompanied by a paper leaflet, the first thing brands can do is ensure they source their cardboard and paper from FSC certified suppliers.
-FSC certification helps highlight better sourcing practices and supports responsible forest management.
+With the majority of beauty products coming encased in some sort of outer packaging (usually a form of cardboard) and often accompanied by a paper leaflet, the first thing brands can do is ensure they source their cardboard and paper from FSC-certified or PEFC-certified suppliers.
+Both certifications highlight better sourcing practices and support responsible forest management.
 For more on FSC certified suppliers, check here & here.

 Look to recycled materials for your primary packaging